isabellebisam/my-academic-portfolio/projects/index.md

 - analyze how transparency, legitimacy, and bias intersect in AI governance systems;
 - identify how marginalized or racialized creators navigate regulatory gaps through community norms and platform-based strategies.

-Ultimately, AI Regulation contributes to a deeper understanding of how emerging AI policies shape digital cultural production, offering insights for equitable governance and inclusive innovation.
+My goal is to examine the extent to which AI regulation contributes to a deeper understanding of how emerging AI policies influence digital cultural production, offering perspectives for ethical and inclusive governance.

 ### Technologies Used
 - **Legal & Policy Analysis:** Zotero, Mendeley, and Excel for citation management and comparative legal mapping.